 Valley women are strapping on their boxing gloves and learning how to throw a punch.

-Boxing has been a popular sport among men for years but now more women, especially between the ages of 30-45 years old, are taking part here in Phoenix.
+Boxing has been a popular sport among men for years but now more women, especially between the ages of 30-45, are taking part here in Phoenix.

-Elaine Deines, the owner of TITLE Boxing Club in Phoenix said gym-goers can burn about a 1,000 calories in an hour.
+Elaine Deines, the owner of TITLE Boxing Club in Phoenix said gym-goers can burn about a thousand calories in an hour.